South Polar Times: Mainstream production

 The modern Folio Society edition was published with the resources of the Royal Geographic Society and the British Library.
 It is bound in printed cloth.
 The pages are reprinted in the same dimensions as the original journal (11" x 8 ¼ ").
 It was reproduced to fulfil Scott's vision that the South Polar Times' audience would grow beyond the men on the expedition and transcend time.
 The Folio edition includes an introduction specifically curated by Ann Savours Shirley, who is an expert in historical polar publishing.
 The introduction describes the editorial process and the eventual publication.
 The front cover of this edition uses the same watercolour painting by Wilson as the cover of the 1902 cover.
 The front piece is an artistic work of three men hauling a sledge.
-Some of Wilsons notable works include the armorial title page which shows two empower penguins framing a shield.
+Some of Wilsons notable works include the armorial title page which shows two emperor penguins framing a shield.
 The shield is an impression of Mt Erebus.
 Although Wilson was the principal illustrator, officers and crew often contributed in creating illustrations to be published alongside poems and other written work.

 In the preface of the first edition, Scott provides some context for future readers by stating that "Owners of these volumes will possess an exact reproduction of the original South Polar Times."
 No explanatory notes accompany any editions of Scott's Antarctic journal.
 The sole edification of the end product ensures that readers are provided with the same experience as the men who created the original copy of the South Polar Times.

 Editors and contributors

 Over the course of the magazine's creation, three key figures were effectively editors.
 The original editor was Ernest Shackleton.
 Shackleton's editorship of the South Polar Times has been described as "natural" as he "had a fondness for literature."
 Whilst editor, Shackleton also contributed substantially with original verses and writings.
 From 1903, Louis Bernacchi played a central role as editor.
 Since Bernacchi had substantial scientific knowledge, information recorded in the South Polar Times was drawn upon in subsequent presentations given globally.
-In Scott's 1911 expedition, Apsely Cherry-Gerrard edited the third edition but did not publish it until 1914.
+In Scott's 1911 expedition, Apsley Cherry-Garrard edited the third edition but did not publish it until 1914.
 Although specific roles were assigned to particular members of Scott's Antarctic expeditions, it is noted in the preface to the first edition that a central condition of the production relied on the notion that it was to be open to all and that "the men as well as the officers were to be invited to contribute to its pages."

 Also noted by some researchers of the South Polar Times is the fact that the success of this publication was a likely impetus for the printing of the Aurora Australis publication in 1908.